mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 # Setting Up Your Credentials

+## Overview

 This tutorial will teach you how to set up your AWS CLI keys in order to upload your Lambda functions within the repository.
 If you follow these instructions, you should in theory be able to upload to the TFE Workspace so long as you use `pnpm run package` and `pnpm run deploy`.

-Right now, this implementation will only work if you’re on a \*NIX system (OS X, Unix, or Linux) or if you’ve managed to get Bash to work on Windows.
+## Installing the AWS CLI

+To be able to access AWS from your own command line, you will first need the AWS CLI.
+* If you're a Windows user, you should follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html).
+You should use the MSI installer.
+* If you're an OS X user, you should use `brew` (as you should with any tool).
+Assuming you have brew installed, enter `brew install awscli` in your console, and then you'll be good to go.
+* If you're a Linux user, you should use the bundled installer.
+Instructions are [here](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html).

+## Configuring Your Credentials

 First, you must log into AWS with your MK Decision account.
 Assuming you signed in with your own account, log out, and when you’re given the option to log in again, look for the link that says "Sign in to a different account."
 It should look like this: